carrotflowerr/Zimblos-note-app/README.md

 # Note
 Requires fzf

+zoni is a binary built with shc. zoni.sh is the source. shc -f zoni.sh -o zoni

 The note file is a bash script.
 I reccomending putting it in your path. ex `/usr/bin`

 It does not require root access.